OmarFaruque/wp-hashtagger/readme.txt

 Just type anywhere in a post

 **#hashtag**
 This adds "hashtag" as tag to the current post and on links to tag archive page for "hashtag" when showing the post.

-**+#hashtag**
-Use +#hashtag to only link to a tag archive page without adding "hashtag" as tag to the post.
-When showing the post the link is showed as "#hashtag" (without "+").
-If the tag does not exist the text remains unchanged and no link is created.
+And show number of all post with relatded #hastag like #hastag(number).

 **##hashtag**
 Use duplicate ##hashes to tell the plugin that this word should not be converted into a tag.
 Duplicate hashes are replaced by a single hash when showing the post.